Quo vadis?

 Quo vadis? (/la-x-classic/, /la-x-church/) is a Latin phrase meaning "Where are you going?".
-It is commonly translated, quoting the KJV translation of John 13:36, as "Whither goest thou?".
+It is commonly translated, quoting the King James Version translation of John 13:36, as "Whither goest thou?".

 The phrase originates from the Christian tradition regarding Saint Peter's first words to the risen Christ during their encounter along the Appian Way.
 According to the apocryphal Acts of Peter (Vercelli Acts XXXV; late 2nd century AD), as Peter flees from crucifixion in Rome at the hands of the government, he meets the risen Jesus along the road outside the city.
 In the Latin translation, Peter asks Jesus, "Quo vadis?"
 Jesus replies, "Romam eo iterum crucifigī" ("I am going to Rome to be crucified again").
 Peter then gains the courage to continue his ministry and returns to the city, where he is martyred by being crucified upside-down.
 The Church of Domine Quo Vadis in Rome is built where the meeting between Peter and Jesus traditionally took place.

 The words "quo vadis" as a question also occur at least seven times in the Latin Vulgate.